Authentic Local Experiences:

 - Special early admission to Iceland’s unique LAVA Center, an interactive, high-tech experience exploring nature’s epic forces that shape our planet and created Iceland.

-- Journey to the Secret Lagoon: smaller and more intimate than the Blue Lagoon, it’s a place locals and savvy travelers go to enjoy an authentic Icelandic hot spring experience.
+- Journey to the Secret Lagoon: small and intimate, it’s a place locals and savvy travelers go to enjoy an authentic Icelandic hot spring experience.

 - 5 breakfasts (B), 2 lunches (L) including lunch at Fridheimar Tomato Farm, and 3 dinners (D) including dinner at the Blue Lagoon